MiWeiss/Project-Tips/README.md

  (loosely ordered in dicreasing order of priority).
 A list of common problems and countermeasures is provided [here](#common-problems-and-countermeasures).

-#### :+1: :+1: :+1:  Be fair (no plagiarism :exclamation: No late submission :exclamation:)
+#### :+1: :+1: :+1:  Be fair (no plagiarism , no late submission, no warning supression) :exclamation:
 Do not copy any code from anywhere.
 If you consulted online references (e.g. StackOverflow) to solve a problem, make sure you fully understand and re-write the solution yourself (instead of copying).
 Make sure to appropriately reference your sources.

+Also, cheap tricks like `@supresswarnings` or simple renaming of variables to hide code duplication look very bad when detected during grading :triumph:.
+Do not risk it!

 #### :+1: :+1: :+1: Code compiles without errors
 If your code does not compile, we cannot run it and won't be able to give you any points for any of the cool stuff you implemented.
-For this, its important not use use any external libraries (which your TA won't bother installing).
+For this, its important that you do not use use any external libraries (which your TA won't bother installing).

 #### :+1: :+1: :+1: Happy path functionality
 Make sure at least one minimal happy path works. [-> minimal first principle](./mini_sections/minimal_first)